pconrad-webapps/pconrad-webapps.github.io/_topics/rails.md

     * If you see that, just do what the error message says: `gem install nokogiri -v '1.7.0'`
     * If it still doesn't work:
         * If on Mac: you may need to install the command line tools for Mac, or a newer version of libxml2

+8. You are ready for the `rails new thing` command, as in `rails new blog` from the [standard tutorial here](http://guides.rubyonrails.org/getting_started.html#creating-the-blog-application)

 # MacOS Problems